dankilman/clue/docs/getting_started.rst

      cloudify-openstack-plugin    | master=
      cloudify-cli                 | master=

-For each repository, it's current branch name is displayed and the repo status.
+For each repository, its current branch name is displayed and the repo status.

 Let's make this more interesting by making some changes to our repos.